mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Katagiri Roshi:** Anything, if you do it *exactly*.

-Temporarily, we say *purity*. *[He chuckles.]* But that is no trace of purity.
+Temporarily, we say *purity*. *[He chuckles.]* But that is *no trace of purity*.
 That is called purity.

 So that’s why purity is manifested as no-purity.
-In Buddhism we always use negatives: no purity, or no eyes, no ears – that is exactly you have to see some other aspect, so-called purity.
-The function of the purity, constantly.
+In Buddhism we always use negatives: no purity, or no eyes, no ears – that is exactly [that] you have to see some other aspect [of] so-called purity, the function of the purity, constantly.
 At that time, no purity.

 **Another person:** Well in a sense, then, what you’re saying is that purity and no-purity are the same thing.

 **Katagiri Roshi:** Yes, same thing, exactly.
 No different.
-But it’s very difficult to say about that activity or process itself.
+But it’s very difficult to [talk] about that activity or process itself.
 That’s why temporarily we use “no purity.”

 **Same person:** So there’s no impurity.

 **Katagiri Roshi:** Sure, no impurity, no purity.
 That is the spirit of [the] *shikan* you are doing.

-Just like sleep. *Shikan* sleep, you know? *[He chuckles.]* Shikan sleep is very pure, purity.
+Just like sleep. *Shikan* sleep, you know? *[He chuckles.]* *Shikan* sleep is very pure, purity.
 That means completely you cannot perceive the idea of sleep, subject and object.
 So completely pure sense of purity.

 **Another person:** Is that similar to what Dogen talks about whole-being buddha-nature?
-No buddha nature, buddha nature, whole-being buddha nature.
+No buddha-nature, buddha-nature, whole-being buddha-nature.

 **Katagiri Roshi:** [The self] is the entire whole world like this; that is the spirit of *shikan*.
-That is not an abstract idea, an abstract understanding of human life.
+That is not an abstract idea, [not] an abstract understanding of human life.
 You can manifest it in the concrete aspect of human life.
 That is sweeping the ground, wiping the floors.
 That’s why doing zazen or gassho is nothing but the entire whole world.

 #### 3 - 7:40

 **Question:** Also we say “nothing to attain.”
 Then it’s like the question always comes up, why do we practice?

-**Katagiri Roshi:** Well you already attain a certain stage; that’s why you have questions, like “why do you have to do it?”
+**Katagiri Roshi:** Well, you already attain a certain stage; that’s why you have questions, like “why do you have to do it?”
 Do you understand?
 You already touch it.
 “No attainment” means just the *[unintelligible]*, nothing around this.
 So at that time, who touches this *[unintelligible]*?
 Nothing.
 Just like sleeping.
 Sleeping as object and sleeper as subject, just [one feeling].
 Who touches sleep?
 I?
 No. Or, “I am touching sleep” means already you attain.
 But actually you are really sleeping exactly, so no attainment.

 **Same person:** So arrogance is to attain.